anshisinghh/rideshare-fare-prediction/README.md

 # Predicting Fares Neural Network Model

 This project focuses on developing and optimizing a neural network to predict ride fares based on NYC rideshare data.
 Below are the details of the implementation, dataset, model, and results.
+You can learn more about our model training and evaluation through our report [writeup.pdf](https://github.com/anshisinghh/rideshare-fare-prediction/blob/main/writeup.pdf).

 ## Project Structure